- Josta Energy Drink’s History

 There is even a website dedicated to compelling the Pepsi® company to bring the Josta drink back.
 There is little chance that their efforts would yield any fruit, and it’s also unlikely since the company wouldn’t want to start making them again if the sales had dropped so significantly when other drinks were being created and distributed through several different retailers.

 The energy drink craze is continually growing and inspiring more consumers.
-With brands like Monster and Quake being displayed on numerous advertising media like race cars, television commercials and many others, it seems like it has no signs of ever stopping.
+With brands like Monster Energy and Quake being displayed on numerous advertising media like race cars, television commercials and many others, it seems like it has no signs of ever stopping.
 Despite the continually growing controversy that the drink has attracted since they have become popular, they are still alive and well.

 The controversy stems from the fact that not only have the soft drink companies not labeled the nutrition facts on the cans with the amounts of caffeine but there have also been deaths in the past that are directly connected with the drinks.
 Provided that the people that had died from the consumption of these drinks, are yet to be prosecuted for distributing a contaminated substance.